Family research in Stio, Campania, Italy

 SANTI PIETRO E PAOLO – 84075 STIO SA

-(Remember that archives are not open to public and officers and priests are not required by law to give you access to the local archives)
+Remember that archives are not open to the general public and officers or priests are not required by law to grant direct access to the records.

-If you need a professional help from our local genealogist in Stio area , write to stio@italianside.com or fill the form here.
+If you need professional support from our local genealogist in the Stio area, write to stio@italianside.com or fill the form here.
+Our expert will study your request and reply with a research plan and a quote tailored to your family history.

-Here below you can read the messages received from other visitors in Stio forum:
+Messages from other visitors in Stio

-6 thoughts on “Genealogy in Stio”
+6 comments on “Genealogy in Stio”

 1. I became Italian citizen in uruguay because my grandparents were Italian.
 U need my citizenship certificate, they told me in the Italian consulate in uruguay the I need to go to Stio Salerno comune .
 How can I ask for that and where ?
 Thanks